Yelp/mrjob/docs/guides/testing.rst

     if __name__ == '__main__':
         MRCountLinesWrong.run()

-Looks good, but if we run it, we get two line counts:
+Looks good, but if we run it, we get more than one line count:

 .. code-block:: sh